Eigen values, eigen vectors and diagonalization

 6. Finding eigenvalues and eigenvectors of a linear transformation:

 Let V be a finite dimensional vector space over the field R and let T: VV be a linear transformation.
-Then to find the eigenvalue and eigenvector of T, consider a matrix representation A associated to the linear transformation T w.r.t. the standard basis.
-Eigenvalues and eigenvectors of the matrix A are same as that of linear transformation T.
+Then to find the eigenvalues and eigenvectors of T, consider the matrix representation A associated with the linear transformation T w.r.t. a basis of V. Eigenvalues and eigenvectors of the matrix A are same as that of the linear transformation T.

 7. Example: